-Wine tasting at cellar doors in the beautiful Hunter Valley is a delightful way to learn about grape varieties and winemaking.
-At world-famous wineries and smaller boutique wineries you’ll have the opportunity to taste the distinctive and outstanding wines of Australia’s oldest wine region.
+Wine tasting at cellar doors in the beautiful Hunter Valley is a delightful way to explore what you like in a wine.
+From the iconic grape varieties to emerging varieties and new blends, you’ll taste distinctive and innovative wines among the rolling vineyards of Australia’s oldest wine region.

-With rich soils fed by the Hunter, Goulburn, Williams and Paterson rivers and a temperate climate, the Hunter Valley produces some of the world’s best wines and has some of the oldest vine stocks in the world.
+With fertile soils fed by the Hunter, Goulburn, Williams and Paterson rivers and a temperate climate, the Hunter Valley produces some of the best wines in the world and has some of the oldest vine stocks in the world.
 The aged Hunter Valley Semillon is considered an international benchmark.